Star Fox 2 is alive, will be released on the SNES Classic

 For years, Star Fox 2 was only mentioned in passing.
 Various alphas of the game have floated around forums and fan sites, and elements of its gameplay eventually made it to later entries in the Star Fox series.
 During an E3 event promoting the Wii U game Star Fox Zero, Shigeru Miyamoto himself mentioned the game, telling Polygon: "In my memory, I enjoyed [Star Fox 2] but I'm not sure I would release it.
 I'd rather have people play a new game."

-And now that new game has come and gone, after years of anticipation, Star Fox fans can finally play the sequel after beating the first level of Star Fox on their SNES Classic.
+But now, after years of being locked inside of Nintendo's vault, Star Fox fans can finally play the sequel after beating the first level of Star Fox on the SNES Classic.